oneananda/RESTful-APIs-Master-Class/Testing/Postman Guide.md

 3. Enter the API URL in the request field.
 4. Add necessary headers (e.g., `Content-Type: application/json`).
 5. For **POST/PUT**, enter request **Body** in JSON format.

+## Using Collections
+1. Click **New Collection** → Name it appropriately.
+2. Add multiple API requests within the collection.
+3. Save and organize requests efficiently.